thumbnail image

 In Progress

 • Tracking Effect or Selection Effect?
-Social Origin, Track Choice, and Status Attainment in China (with Xinmiao Song and Jiao Guo)
+Vocational Education and Status Attainment in China (with Jiao Guo)

 • School Segregation and Geography of Educational Inequality in Hong Kong